luisArandas/akson/docs/source/index.rst

 [Akson] Software Documentation
 ====================================

-This is the official documentation of Akson, a networked audiovisual environment that allows multi-user collaboration.
+This is the official website for the documentation of Akson, a networked audiovisual environment that allows multi-user collaboration.
 Here you will find a detailed explanation of the software, the way it is done and how its features work.
 With examples documented from images and code, an extensive documentation is structured.